Shehab37/self-driving-machathon-4/README.md

 ## machathon control has the ROS enviroment for the car (used for the final phase)
-## machathon judge has the simulation enviroment and test/debug pipeline code (used during the filtration phase)
+## machathon judge has :
+    simulation enviroment in solution.ipynb (used during the filtration phase) test/debug pipeline code in test_pipeline.py